-This part of the story Esther and Jerry Hicks probably wish they hadn’t shared.
-Their official tale about the emergence of Abraham-Hicks, the entity, starts with a visit to Sheila Gillette (then, Sheila Petersen-Lowary).
+Esther and Jerry Hicks probably wish they hadn’t shared that history because their official tale about the emergence of Abraham starts with a visit with Sheila Gillette (then, Sheila Petersen-Lowary).

 Author of The 5th Dimension: Channels to a New Reality, Gillette channeled “Theo” since a severe stroke brought her to a near death experience as a young woman.

-According to Esther’s version, they heard that Petersen-Lowary was in town and, out of the blue, made an appointment to meet the channel.
+According to Esther’s version, they heard that Petersen-Lowary was in town and, out of the blue, made an appointment for an encounter with Theo.

-At their session with Theo, Jerry asked questions while she listened until, as they were leaving, Theo asked if she would like the name of her “spiritual guide.”
+At their session with Theo, Jerry asked questions while Esther listened until, as they were leaving, Theo asked if she would like the name of her “spiritual guide.”